Fossium-Team/fossdiscord-old/README.md

 Enjoy the bot!
 We hope you have as much fun with it as we had programming it! :)

 Made with discord.py v9.

-**RIP FreeDiscord (2021-2021)**

-*This is a project replacing FreeDiscord.
-This is not an unauthorized fork, it is just reviving FreeDiscord.
-The original project was deleted and the original developers (us lol) support this.*